robocorp/example-timescale-vector-loader/README.md

     - pypdf==3.17.1
 ```

-In order for the Timescale connection to work, you'll need to have the `psycopg2` package coming from the conda-forge (top level item), and also add `psycopg2-binary`, but that needs to come from pip.
+For the Timescale connection to work, you'll need to have the `psycopg2` package coming from the conda-forge (top-level item) and also add `psycopg2-binary`, but that needs to come from pip.

-Next, you'll make sure that your [robot.yaml](robot.yaml) contains the declarations of what Control Room can see as runnables.
-In this case you would see `Data Loader` and `Do a Query` Tasks show up in your workspace.
+Next, you'll make sure that your [robot.yaml](robot.yaml) contains the declarations of what the Control Room can see as runnables.
+In this case, you would see `Data Loader` and `Do a Query` Tasks in your workspace.

 ```yaml
 tasks: